basho/basho_docs/source/languages/en/riak/dev/references/http/HTTP-Link-Walking.md

 Link walking (traversal) finds and returns objects by following links attached to them, starting from the object specified by the bucket and key portion.
-It is a special case of [[MapReduce]], and can be expressed more verbosely as such.
+It is a special case of [[MapReduce|Using MapReduce]], and can be expressed more verbosely as such.
 [[Read more about Links|Links]].

 ## Request